 This course continues the use of process writing in the area of argumentation.
-Critical reading skills, evaluative research techniques and the fundamentals of persuasion are the major areas of concentration.
-(Upon successful completion of English 103, students are eligible to sit for the College Writing Proficiency Examination, a College graduation requirement.)
+Critical reading skills, evaluative research techniques, including the research paper, and the fundamentals of persuasion are the major areas of concentration.
+(Upon successful completion of English 103, students are eligible to sit for the Basic Writing Proficiency Examination, a College graduation requirement.)
 Prerequisite: ENG 102.
+Offered as needed.